jonathanmcelroy/nixos-config/README.md

 Architecture
 ------------

+All static and global information about the infrastructure is stored in the `catalog/` directory.
+This includes the network configuration, hardware information, and service definitions.

-All the hosts are listed in the catalog/nodes.nix file (taking inspiration from [this repo](https://github.com/jhillyerd/homelab)), pointing at the appropriate config files.
+The hosts are listed in the catalog/nodes.nix file (taking inspiration from [this repo](https://github.com/jhillyerd/homelab)), pointing at the appropriate config files.

 Each machine's software configuration is stored in `hosts/{hostname}.nix`.
 Each machine's hardware configuration is stored in `hw/{hostname}.nix`